receptron/SlashGPT/README.md

 3. data URL

 This mechod allows a developer to generate a text data (typically in JSON, but not limited to), and turn it into a data URL.

+  *template* (string, required): The location of the template file.
+  *mime_type* (string, required): The mime type of the data.
+  *message* (string, required): Python-style format string, which references to the data-URL as {url}.

 Here is an example for "make_event" function (cal).